 - 2. Participants in the student-nurse club, both first and second level students, will work together to plan, organize and conduct the pinning ceremony. - 3.
 Students will identify a nursing faculty to serve as advisor for the nursing club. - 4.
 The ceremony is scheduled in the last weeks of the final semester of the program and, does not conflict with graduation. - 5.
-By the end of the fall semester, students will develop a time line and budget for the pinning ceremony and submit for review and approval by the ASN Department Chair in January. - 6.
-Pins must be approved by Nursing Club advisor 60 days prior to the scheduled pinning ceremony. - 7.
+By the end of the fall semester, students will develop a timeline and budget for the pinning ceremony and submit for review and approval by the ASN Department Chair in January. - 6.
 Students will be responsible for funding the ceremony.
-Money for the pinning ceremony is earned by the nursing class through senate approved activities. - 8.
-Monies from the college-operating budget cannot be utilized. - 9.
+Money for the pinning ceremony is earned by the nursing class through senate approved activities. - 7.
+Monies from the college-operating budget cannot be utilized. - 8.
 The College campus can be used rent free but must be requested ahead of time in writing.
 If another location is desired, the request and fee for this rental shall be submitted in writing for approval by the senate for funding.
-The facility chosen should be an easy drive from the College and no more than one hour from the Claremont campus.
-Arrangements must be made and approved before the end of the fall semester. - 10.
+Arrangements must be made and approved before the end of the fall semester. - 9.
 Students will be responsible for preparing and sending out invitations a minimum of three weeks prior to the ceremony.
-The Nursing Department Chair must approve the invitations prior to printing. - 11.
-Invitations should be distributed to the College Faculty, College Administration, and Clinical Facilities. - 12.
-Ceremony speaker/s and their topics should be discussed by the nursing class and faculty club advisor. - 13.
+The Nursing Department Chair must approve the invitations prior to printing. - 10.
+Invitations should be distributed to the College Faculty, College Administration, and Clinical Facilities. - 11.
+Ceremony speaker/s and their topics should be discussed by the nursing class and faculty club advisor. - 12.
 A ceremony plan will be developed and then a program printed for the ceremony a minimum of one week prior to the ceremony date.
-Students will be responsible for printing the ceremony program. - 14.
-Students will be responsible for "set-up" prior to and "clean-up" activities following the ceremony. - 15.
+Students will be responsible for printing the ceremony program. - 13.
+Students will be responsible for set-up prior to and clean-up activities following the ceremony. - 14.
 Alcohol cannot be available prior to or during the ceremony.
-The College prohibits the use of tobacco and alcohol on its premises. - 16.
+The College prohibits the use of tobacco and alcohol on its premises. - 15.
 Students will meet with the Nursing Club advisor during the first month of the fourth semester and prepare in writing a "Written Request" that outlines the plan for the pinning ceremony.

-This request will seek permission to conduct the ceremony and will include the following information:
+This request will seek permission to conduct the ceremony and will include the following information: - a.

-- a.
 Request for college room utilization or indicate place of ceremony. - b.
 Date and time of ceremony; speakers planned - c.
 Identification of faculty advisor - d.
-Proposed diagram of room layout (placement of chairs, table, etc.) - e.
-Estimate of number of invited guests - f.
-Indicate if pins are used in ceremony - g.
-Indicate the required attire for the ceremony - h.
-Brief summary of program - 16.
-Upon approval, the Nursing Club advisor will forward the plan to the Building Maintenance Supervisor or facility providing ceremony space if applicable.
+Proposed diagram of room layout (placement of chairs, table, etc.)

+- e.
+Estimate of number of invited guests

+- f.
+Indicate if pins are used in ceremony

+- g.
+Indicate the required attire for the ceremony

+- h.
+Brief summary of program

+- 17. Upon approval, the Nursing Club advisor will forward the plan to the Building Maintenance Supervisor or facility providing ceremony space if applicable.